-Affordable housing opportunities help Fairhaven attract and retain talented employees upon whom the Town depends to provide high quality public services.
-The average price of homes and rental units in Fairhaven has risen far beyond what many Town employees, first-time homebuyers, and renters are able to afford.
-Under conventional loan underwriting standards and a 10% down payment, homebuyers at Fairhaven's median household income of \$61,274 can afford a purchase price of about \$175,000.
-The average assessed value of a single-family home in 2017 in Fairhaven was approximately \$270,000.
+Affordable housing opportunities help Fairhaven attract and retain talented employees upon whom the Town depends to provide high-quality public services.
+The average price of homes and rental units in Fairhaven has risen beyond what many Town employees, first-time homebuyers, and renters are able to afford.
+Fairhaven's 100% median household income was \$77,180 for a family of four (HUD 2019).
+Under conventional loan underwriting standards and a 10% down payment, homebuyers at Fairhaven's 80% median household income of \$61,700 for a family of four (HUD 2019) can afford a purchase price of about \$180,000 or a monthly rent of \$1,542.
+The average assessed value of a single-family home in Fairhaven in FY 2017 was \$264,074 whereas in FY 2021 it jumped to \$319,583.
+That's a \$55,509 or 21% increase in five years.
+Given the extremely active housing market it will be interesting to see the average assessed value of a single-family home for FY2022, which should be available in December.

 A 1969 State law, called the Comprehensive Permit Law, created a standard for communities to provide a minimum of 10% of their housing inventory as affordable units.
-According to the latest Subsidized Housing Inventory of June 2015, the Massachusetts Department of Housing and Community Development certified 473 or 6.8% of Fairhaven's 7,0032 dwelling units as deed-restricted affordable housing.
-That leaves Fairhaven 227 affordable units short of the Town's goal of 10% low- or moderate-income housing units.
-The Town of Fairhaven Master Plan Fairhaven 2040, "2007 Affordable Housing Strategy" report and "2009 Housing Needs Assessment & Affordable Housing Action Plan" provides more detailed information and should be referred to for additional discussion of community housing.
+According to the Subsidized Housing Inventory of June 2015, the Massachusetts Department of Housing and Community Development certified 473 or 6.8% of Fairhaven's 7,003 dwelling units as deed-restricted affordable housing.
+By December 2020 Fairhaven had increased to 495 units or 7.1% as deed-restricted affordable housing.
+That leaves Fairhaven 205 affordable units short of the State's goal of 10% low- or moderate-income housing units.
+Updated numbers are not available at this time but the Town just added 52 residential units at the old Oxford School that should count towards this.
+The Town of Fairhaven Master Plan Fairhaven 2040, "2007 Affordable Housing Strategy" report and "2009 Housing Needs Assessment & Affordable Housing Action Plan" provide more detailed information and should be referred to for additional discussion of community housing.